TZeys/BimmerScreenFS/docs/hardware/BOM.md

 - A USB-C cable for flashing.
 The ESP32-C3 has native USB, so no separate programmer.
 - Trim tools to get the head unit out.
 On the F22 it is clips and four bolts.
 - A multimeter.
-Not optional: you are setting a regulator output and confirming which pin at the connector is which before you cut anything.
+Not optional for trim-bucks: you are setting a regulator output and confirming which pin at the connector is which before you cut anything.